zillur-rgb/zillur-rgb/README.md

 ## Hello!
 This is Zillur. :star2::star2::star2::star2::star2:
 ##### Typesafe web programmer!!!

-My name is MD Zillur Rahman and I am an ambitious Web Engineer based on Germany.
+Passionate and dedicated web developer with a thirst for knowledge and a drive for excellence.
+I'm MD Zillur Rahman, a determined Web Engineer based in Germany.

-Grasps for limitless learning brought me to web programming.
-Because I love exploring new things and in web development there is no end of learning.
-Currently, I am learning GraphQL and exploring problem solving techniques.
+My insatiable curiosity led me to the captivating world of web programming, where the possibilities for growth and exploration are boundless.
+Constantly seeking new challenges, I am currently expanding my expertise in Microservices and honing my problem-solving skills.

-Beside coding, I usually love to read the documentation of different things.
-I also like to listen to audio stories in my free time.
-Another thing I love to do is biking.
-I love to explore the city with my bike.
+Beyond coding, I find great joy in immersing myself in the documentation of diverse subjects.
+During my leisure time, I indulge in captivating audio stories and embark on thrilling biking adventures, exploring the hidden gems of the city.

-Currently, I am looking for an opportunity in Germany to utilize my skills and experiences.
-I am a team player and self-motivated, always a grasp for learning new stack.
-I am flexible to relocate or remote is also possible.
+Currently, I am actively seeking an opportunity in Germany to leverage my skills and experience.
+As a collaborative team player, I am self-motivated and consistently seek opportunities to master new technologies.
+I am open to relocation or remote positions, eager to make a meaningful impact wherever I go.

 ### 🛠 Tech Stack